-When a natural disaster gets close to your home and authorities recommend you evacuate, it’s important that you leave immediately.
+When a wildfire or other natural disaster gets close to your home and authorities recommend you evacuate, it’s important that you leave immediately.
 Don’t wait to be “ordered” to leave.
-Departing right away—before a mandatory evacuation is declared—can help you avoid being caught in the fire, floods, or road congestion.
+Departing right away can help you avoid being caught in the fire, floods, or road congestion.
 It also means you’ll need to have a plan in place and your evacuation kit ready to go.
 Here are a few tips for packing an emergency supply kit:

 Pack your items in crates or bags you can easily carry.
 You’ll store them in your car but may need to cart them to other locations.

 Include food and water for everyone in your household.
-Three gallons of water per person and a three-day supply of non-perishable food is a good start.
+Eleven litres of water per person and a three-day supply of non-perishable food is a good start.

 Pack a change of clothes for up to a week and personal hygiene items.